odoo/documentation/content/applications/finance/accounting/receivables/customer_invoices/payment_terms.rst

 ===================================
-Payment Terms and Installment Plans
+Payment terms and installment plans
 ===================================

 **Payment Terms** specify all the conditions under which a sale is paid, mostly to ensure customers